When was the EEA Agreement signed? When did it come into effect?

 Are the hearings open to the public?

 The hearings are public unless the Court, of its own motion or on application by the parties, decides otherwise for serious reasons.
 Anyone wishing to attend the hearings should register in advance to ensure entry.
+All oral hearings of the Court and public sittings where judgments are delivered, are live streamed on the Court’s website.

 Who bears the expenses of the Court for cases submitted to it?